IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 ## Diversity Measure
 Most diversity studies require some measure of similarity between individual molecules.
-This might be a fingerprint measure, a measures based on a descriptor space, or a measure based on position in an embedding space.
+This might be a fingerprint measure, a measure based on a descriptor space, or a measure based on position in an embedding space.
 All are likely quite reasonable choices.
-While this document will focus on a fingerprint computation available within LillyMol, the principles outlined here can be applied to any individual molecular similarity method.
+While this document will focus on a fingerprint computation available within LillyMol, the principles outlined here can be applied to any individual measure of molecular similarity.

 That said, the default gfp fingerprint has found widespread acceptance as a reasonable approximation to human perception of